 Find a critic.
 If you can, find two people representative of your target audience who are willing to criticize your draft (at least one should be somebody not steeped in the issue)..

 Surprise the reader.
-Aim to provide at least one little-known fact, quote, or story that will elicit a “wow!”
+Aim to provide at least one little-known fact, quote, or story.

 Consider addressing the opposing view.
-Raising your opposition’s strongest argument and countering it is often the most effective path to persuasion.
+Raising your opposition’s strongest argument and countering often is desirable if you can do it concisely.

 Use active, concise language.
 Strong writing is dominated by descriptive nouns and active, informative verbs.
 In your draft, look at every instance of has, have, is, was, be, were, has, have, etc. and seek to replace passive language with active verbs.